Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 32 - SQL/32.01 - SQL Commands CREATE Table and INSERT Data/README.md

 Here, `CREATE TABLE` are keywords written in uppercase, followed by the table name and a list of columns with their data types enclosed in parentheses and separated by commas.

+Let's write the SQL code to create the `products` table.
+We start with the keywords `CREATE TABLE`, followed by the table name `products`, and then define the columns inside parentheses.

+The first column is `id`, which will be of type `INT` (integer).
+This column will serve as the unique identifier or primary key for the products table, allowing each row to be uniquely identified.

+Next, we define the `name` column, which will store the product name as a string.
+In SQL, we specify the column name followed by its data type separated by a space, without colons.

+The third column is `price`, which will store the monetary value of the product.
+For this, we use the `MONEY` data type, which formats values with commas and decimal places appropriate for currency.

+Finally, we need to designate the primary key for the table.
+The primary key uniquely identifies each record.
+We specify this by adding `PRIMARY KEY (id)` after the column definitions.

+Additionally, we add the `NOT NULL` constraint to the `id` column to ensure that every record must have a value for `id`.
+This prevents records from being created without an identifier.

+After writing the SQL code for the `products` table, verify that commas separate each column definition and that there are no colons.
+Then, execute the code to create the table.

+Once the table is created, you can view it by right-clicking on `products` and selecting "Show table."
+Initially, the table will be empty.